About the Program

 For admission to the graduate program, students must have completed an undergraduate major in philosophy, mathematics, science, or some related field.
 Their course of study should include at least one full year of upper division logic, one full year of upper division mathematics other than logic, one full year of upper division philosophy, and one upper division course in some science.
-Exceptions to these requirements are permitted at the discretion of the graduate adviser.
+Exceptions to these requirements are permitted at the discretion of the head graduate adviser.

 Doctoral Degree Requirements